aroemers/mount-lite/README.md

 For example, you can supply a partial system map, and start the rest of the - possibly and/or partially substituted - defstates.
 The states already in the system map will not be started in that case.

 ## Multiple systems

 Another unique feature of mount-lite is that supports running multiple systems in parallel.
 This feature was added in mount-lite 2.0, and it has been improved upon in version 3.0.
-Where the former version was based on spinning up a "session" thread, now you simply specify a system by its key.
+Where the former version was based on spinning up a "session" thread, now you simply specify a system by its key, whatever thread you're in.
 If not specified, the key is `:default`.

 To specify a key, you use the `with-system-key` macro.